UmbraErr0r404/PlayingWithASCIIGraphics/SRC/README.md

 * make per object tests
 * remove all calls to another object's members
 * make a point object for better clarity
+* change to the bracket style Lizzy wants

 Hard
 ----